OshivBansal/Ecommerce-Follow-Along/README.md

 - ✅ Error Handling & Security Ensured only authenticated users can place orders.
 Implemented error handling for invalid or missing address selections and order submission failures.

 - ✅ Testing & Debugging Verified that orders are stored correctly in the database.
 Ensured smooth data flow between the frontend and backend.

+### **Milestone 24: Order Summary Page 🛍️**

+✅ Display Ordered Products
+•⁠  ⁠Listed all products the user is ordering.

+✅ Address Confirmation
+•⁠  ⁠Displayed the selected delivery address.

+✅ Cart Value Calculation
+•⁠  ⁠Showed the total value of the cart.

+✅ Place Order Button
+•⁠  ⁠Added a "Place Order" button at the bottom for final confirmation.